Trolling: In other languages

-In Japanese, tsuri (釣り) means "fishing" and refers to intentionally misleading posts whose only purpose is to get the readers to react, i.e. get trolled.
-Arashi (荒らし) means "laying waste" and can also be used to refer to simple spamming.
+In Japanese, (釣り, tsuri) means "fishing" and refers to intentionally misleading posts whose only purpose is to get the readers to react, i.e. get trolled. (荒らし, Arashi) means "laying waste" and can also be used to refer to simple spamming.

 In Korean, nak-si (낚시) means "fishing" and refers to Internet trolling attempts, as well as purposely misleading post titles.
 A person who recognizes the troll after having responded (or, in case of a post title, nak-si, having read the actual post) would often refer to themselves as a caught fish.

 In Portuguese, more commonly in its Brazilian variant, troll (pronounced /pt/ in most of Brazil as spelling pronunciation) is the usual term to denote Internet trolls (examples of common derivate terms are trollismo or trollagem, "trolling", and the verb trollar, "to troll", which entered popular use), but an older expression, used by those which want to avoid anglicisms or slangs, is complexo do pombo enxadrista to denote trolling behavior, and pombos enxadristas (literally, "chessplayer pigeons") or simply pombos are the terms used to name the trolls.
 The terms are explained by an adage or popular saying: "Arguing with fulano (i.e., John Doe) is the same as playing chess with a pigeon: it defecates on the table, drops the pieces and simply flies off, claiming victory."

 In Thai, the term krian (เกรียน) has been adopted to address Internet trolls.
 According to the Royal Institute of Thailand, the term, which literally refers to a closely cropped hairstyle worn by schoolboys in Thailand, is from the behaviour of these schoolboys who usually gather to play online games and, during which, make annoying, disruptive, impolite, or unreasonable expressions.